 As businesses explore new ways to improve productivity and cut down costs, using a Kiosk software to turn smart devices into Kiosk devices becomes more relevant.
 Devices on Kiosk Mode help enhance the user experience, save time, and also replace the human workforce.
 They are especially useful when the device functionality has to be restricted and the access must be limited to a single application or a set of applications.

-As mobile devices are not originally designed to serve as purpose-built devices, using a kiosk software becomes a necessity.
-An effective kiosk software ensures seamless provisioning of devices in a single app or multi-app kiosk along with the device restrictions.
+As mobile devices are not originally designed to serve as purpose-built devices, using a Kiosk software becomes a necessity.
+An effective Kiosk software ensures seamless provisioning of devices in a single app or multi-app Kiosk along with the device restrictions.